telerik/reporting-docs/upgrade/overview.md

 1. In `Solution Explorer`, click the __Show All Files__ button.
 Open __References__ and locate the references to the previous Telerik Reporting assemblies.

 	Service Pack assemblies are marked with yellow exclamation marks which show that the assemblies cannot be located.
-This behavior is normal and indicates that you have an uninstalled the version to which they belong.
+This behavior is normal and indicates that you have uninstalled the version to which they belong.

 1. Select the old assemblies that you identified in the previous step and click __Delete__ to remove them.
 Keep the names of the deleted assemblies for further reference.
 1. Right-click __References__ and select __Add Reference__ > __Add all__ to add all required references to the new Telerik Reporting assembly versions.
 These versions correspond to the deleted ones from the previous step.
 As a result, the newly added references appear in __References__ without the yellow exclamation marks which means that they are valid.